 If the library does not have access to a book, book chapter, or journal article you are looking for, you can use our InterLibrary Loan (ILL) service to obtain the item on loan free of charge.
-Allow ten days for requested books to be received, unless the item is available in Qatar; however, journal articles can usually be obtained within four working days.
+Allow ten days for requested books to be received, No index entries found.unless the item is available in Qatar; however, journal articles can usually be obtained within four working days.